-- Remove the pan from the oven, then carefully remove slices from the parchment paper, turn them over, and place directly onto the baking sheet.
-Place back into the oven for 15 minutes to dry the other side.
-Remove from the oven and let cool on the sheet.
-They crisp a little further as they cool.
-Serve immediately or store in an airtight container and store at room temperature.
+- Bake for an additional 15-30 minute or until mostly firm (and not sticky) to the touch.
+Remove pan from the oven and let cool on the sheet.
+(They crisp a little further as they cool.)
+Serve immediately or store in an airtight container for up to 2 days and store at room temperature.

 Use a mandoline to make thin, uniform slices.